-- 1/2 teaspoon salt and a bit
+- 1/2 teaspoon salt or more to serve

 - 1 tbsp coriander or basil pesto